 Do I need a permit to remove a tree?

-Residents are reminded that trees located within the public right-of-way require a “no-fee tree removal” permit from the Public Works Department.
+Residents are reminded that trees located within the public right-of-way require a “no-fee tree removal” permit.

 Trimming Privately Owned Trees in the Public Right of Way